+Understanding the PIM definition and how it works is the first step before you start working on product page optimization.
 Product Information Management (PIM) is software that provides a central space to create, manage, and syndicate product information across sales channels in a unified manner.
 Internally, PIM comprises components to store and share product information across multiple systems and to facilitate workflow.

 PIM can store all sorts of product information:

 This makes PIM a reliable, all-in-one source of product information.
-Content is the king of ecommerce, and quality tailored content that ensures a delightful customer experience is built on product information accuracy.
+Content is the king of ecommerce, and quality, tailored content that ensures a delightful customer experience is built on product information accuracy.

 PIM components deliver this accuracy to your product pages.